sidcarrollworks/TOOLS/GradientShaderTool/REFACTOR_PLAN.md

    - Moved paused badge styling to global CSS
    - Simplified component hierarchy for better maintenance
    - Streamlined initialization for faster startup
+   - Standardized on initializer pattern for all panel-specific parameters

 ### Bug Fixes and Code Improvements